You are looking for a Professional Bluetooth OBD2 Scanner? Either you’re a mechanic, a car enthusiast or a car owner, you are on the right page.

-For mode 6, you may have the information on the MIL status, on how long it has been on and so on.
+For mode 6, you may have the information on the malfunction indicator lamp (MIL) status, on how long it has been on and so on.

 With the flashlight which is found on the Bluedriver helps in aiding its use in dark conditions.
 Though this may not be so much of use, it can save a lot if you are in critical situations and want to read the data codes.